ichbinhyun/olist-behavioral-analytics/README.md

 ![Seller Dashboard](./assets/seller_dashboard.PNG)
 ![Customer Dashboard](./assets/customer_dashboard.PNG)

-> Due to publishing restrictions and time constraints, the interactive version is not available.
+> Due to a publishing restriction, the interactive version is not available.
 > However, you can explore the entire dashboard below:

 📄 [Download Report (PDF)](./Behavioral_Analytics_Olist_Dashboards.pdf)